 The load factor is a ratio between the number of passengers on a bus and the number of seats available.
 A load factor of 1.0, for example, means that every seat is taken.
 Load factors greater than 1.0 require some passengers to stand, and are not acceptable for long-distance commuter travel.
-Crowded buses are generally acceptable for short, intra-city travel, but they are uncomfortable and prevent passengers from using their time productively (one potential advantage to taking transit over the personal automobile).
+Crowded buses are generally acceptable for short, intra-city travel, but they are Update to the Year 2045 Sheboygan Area Transportation Plan uncomfortable and prevent passengers from using their time productively (one potential advantage to taking transit over the personal automobile).
 Crowded buses also slow the operation of transit by increasing the time for passengers to get on and off the bus.
 Transit is most attractive when passengers can sit by themselves and use the seat next to them for personal belongings.
 Table 5.17 assigns level of service ratings to ranges for load factors (passengers per seat).